OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 The diagnostic data collected by Microsoft Edge is transmitted to Microsoft and is stored with one or more unique identifiers that help us recognize an individual browser installation on a device and understand the browser's service issues and use patterns.

-Learn more about Microsoft Edge
+Learn more about Microsoft Edge, browsing data, and privacy.

-**Microsoft Edge on iOS and Android.** Microsoft Edge on iOS and Android devices collects data necessary to provide features you request in Microsoft Edge.
+**Microsoft Edge on iOS and Android**.
+Microsoft Edge on iOS and Android devices collects data necessary to provide features you request in Microsoft Edge.
 Microsoft also collects required diagnostic data to solve problems and to keep Microsoft Edge up to date, secure, and operating properly.
 Required diagnostic data also helps us improve Microsoft Edge.

 Additionally, you may share optional diagnostic data about how you use Microsoft Edge and information about websites you visit (browsing history) for personalized experiences on your browser, Windows 10, and other Microsoft products and services.
 This information also helps us improve Microsoft Edge and other Microsoft products and services.
 This optional diagnostic data is sent to us when you enable **Share usage data for personalization** or **Share info about websites you visit** in the browser settings.